Understanding sustainable finance is critical in becoming truly responsible.

 From vision to action

 This is the decade of action.
-Action not only to invest in the solutions that will ultimately decarbonise the economy but also to strengthen broader environmental, social and governance aims, investors and investment managers are focusing attention on a new form of capital allocation.
+Action not only to invest in the solutions that will ultimately decarbonise the economy but also to strengthen broader environmental, social and governance aims.
+As a result, investors and investment managers are focusing their attentions on a new form of capital allocation.